aws-samples/serverless-samples/apigw-log-analytic/README.md

 The SAM delete command deletes an AWS SAM application by deleting the AWS CloudFormation stack and the artifacts.

-Note - API Gateway access logs retained in the S3 bucket for future reference.
+Note - API Gateway access logs are retained in the S3 bucket for future reference.
 You may need to manually delete the bucket if necessary.

 ```
 cd apigw-log-analytic